 How should I deal with a complaint against a neighbour?

 We recommend the following if/when you have a complaint:

 Minor Concerns – Talk to your neighbour in a calm and respectful way.
 Ask yourself if you are part of the problem and how you can be part of the solution.
-If you need some help with how to speak with your neighbour, call your Resident Services Manager or the Housing Social Worker.
+If you need some help with how to speak with your neighbour, call your Resident Services Manager or the Housing Support Worker.

 Major Concerns – If you have concerns about harassment or threatening behaviour, please contact the Police and send your concerns in writing to your Resident Services Manager.

 Who should I contact if someone is parking in my spot?

 Parking Control Contractor

 Hours: 24 hours a day, 7 days a week